Product Distribution Models

 To successfully deliver an internal product or a B2B product, you have to account for change management.

-Since you’re creating functionality that impacts that way people work, you need to retrain them so that they know how to actually use your product.
+Since you’re creating functionality that impacts the way people work, you need to retrain them so that they know how to actually use your product.

 UX design isn’t enough to drive adoption - you need to work alongside change champions within your targeted organizations so that you can actually get adoption of the product.